Johnnylee105/Web-pages-about-me/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need to run
+### `npm install`

+to install the necessary modules at first, then you can run:

 ### `npm start`